ADITYA-THEE-CODER/ADITYA-THEE-CODER/README.md

 ### Aspiring AI Engineer | Python | Machine Learning | Building AI Systems

-## 🚀 Live Demo of my 1st AI chatbot
+## 🚀 Live Demo of my 1st AI chatbot ,
+This ia a real-time AI chatbot built using Groq API and Streamlit.
 [Click here to use the chatbot](https://fully-functioning-chatbot---2-xlxjtzjghkuibabytkgmwp.streamlit.app/
 ---